 Can Invisalign fix underbite?

 Just like with braces, if you do not have a very bad underbite, invisible braces like Invisalign may be able to help.
 Clear aligners may also be used alongside other treatment methods in severe cases.
-Remember, you can use our free smile test to see whether you’re a suitable candidate for clear braces.

 How do you fix an underbite in adults?